Structure formation during phase transitions in strongly interacting matter: Fermion blurring and hot Bose condensation

 \subsubsection{Hot Bose condensation}

 For $T\gsim T_{\rm bl}$ typical fermion momenta $\sqrt{2m_{\rm f}T}$ continue to remain much smaller than the mass $m_{\rm f}$.
 However non-relativistic approximation for fermions, that was for simplicity used above, fails since typical deviation of the fermion energy from the mass-shell becomes comparable with $m_{\rm f}$.
 Nevertheless let us extrapolate our results to higher temperatures.
-From (\ref{bosc}) we see that at $\sqrt{J}(T_{\rm cB})=4g^2 n_{\rm f}^{(\pm)}/m_{\rm b}^2$ the squared effective boson mass reaches zero and may become negative for $T>T_{\rm cB}$.
-In Ref. \cite{Voskresensky:2004ux} the phenomenon was named the {\em hot Bose condensation} since the condensate appears for the temperature larger than a critical temperature.
-As the consequence of the strong boson-fermion-antifermion interaction, the number of fermion degrees of freedom is dramatically increased that, on the other hand, results in the increase of the boson abundance.
-Boson degrees of freedom feel a lack of the phase space for energies and momenta $\sim T$ and a part of them is forced to occupy the coherent condensate state, thereby.
+From (\ref{bosc}) we see that at $\sqrt{J}(T_{\rm HB})=4g^2 n_{\rm f}^{(\pm)}/m_{\rm b}^2$ the squared effective boson mass reaches zero and it may become negative for $T>T_{\rm HB}$.
+In Ref. \cite{Voskresensky:2004ux} the phenomenon was dubbed the {\em hot Bose condensation}, since the condensate appears for the temperature larger than a critical temperature.
+As the consequence of the strong boson--fermion-antifermion interaction, the number of fermion degrees of freedom is dramatically increased that, on the other hand, results in the increase of the boson abundance.
+Bosons feel a lack of the phase space for energies and momenta $\sim T$ and a part of them is forced to occupy the coherent condensate state, thereby.

-In Ref. \cite{Voskresensky:2004ux} in relativistic framework it was found that the value $T_{\rm cB}$ lies in the vicinity of the value $T_{\rm bl}$.
-Saturation of the condensate field arises for $T>T_{\rm cB}$ due to the repulsive boson-boson interaction $L_{\rm int}=-\Lambda \phi^4/4$ (with the coupling $\Lambda >0$) as it happends in case of pion condensation in dense nuclear matter.
+In Ref. \cite{Voskresensky:2004ux} in relativistic framework it was found that the value $T_{\rm HB}$ lies in the vicinity of the value $T_{\rm bl}$.
+Saturation of the condensate field arises for $T>T_{\rm HB}$ due to the repulsive boson-boson interaction $L_{\rm int}=-\Lambda \phi^4/4$ (with the coupling $\Lambda >0$) as it happens in case of the pion condensation in dense nuclear matter.
 Further details see in \cite{Voskresensky:2004ux,Voskresensky:2008ur}.

-So, one could expect an anomalous enhancement of the boson (e.g. pion and kaon) production at low momenta ($p_{\rm b}\lsim T$) and an anomalous behavior of fluctuations, e.g. at LHC conditions, as a signature of the hot Bose condensation for $T>T_{\rm cB}$, if a similar phenomenon occurred in a realistic problem including all relevant particle species.
+So, one could expect an anomalous enhancement of the boson (e.g. pion and kaon) production at low momenta ($p_{\rm b}\lsim T$) and an anomalous behavior of fluctuations, e.g. at LHC conditions, as a signature of the hot Bose condensation for $T>T_{\rm HB}$, if a similar phenomenon occurred in a realistic problem including all relevant particle species.